yantonov/alias/README.md

 Technically is just a thin wrapper to conditionally run target program.

+This app is independent from
+1. the target program with needs for aliases support
+2. operating system
+3. command interpreter

 Usage:
 1. Put the executable to path, and name it the same as cli program without alias support
 2. Write config (config.toml) and put it near the executable